maxin-cn/latte_project/README.md

 # Condition Video

-This is the repository that contains source code for the [CLAVITA website](https://pengbo807.github.io/conditionvideo-website/).
+This is the repository that contains source code for the [LAVITA website](https://pengbo807.github.io/conditionvideo-website/).

 If you find conditionvideo useful for your work please cite:
 ```